GabeStah/gremlin-chaos-monkey/src/alternatives/index.md

 ### VMware

-Check out the [Chaos Monkey Alternatives - VMware][/alternatives/vmware] chapter to learn about the Chaos Lemur tool and Gremlin's own Failure as a Service solution, both of will inject failure into your VMware- or BOSH-managed virtual machines with relative ease.
+Check out the [Chaos Monkey Alternatives - VMware][/alternatives/vmware] chapter to learn about the Chaos Lemur tool and Gremlin's own Failure as a Service solution, both of will inject failure into your VMware and other BOSH-managed virtual machines with relative ease.

 ## Java